 - Mobility: Labour mobility systems are gender-responsive and increase the efficiency of labour markets in the ASEAN region.

 Labour migrationOver the last two decades, Thailand has become a key destination for migrant workers from neighbouring countries, and increasingly from further afield in ASEAN.
-As of December 2018, there were 3.08 million registered migrant workers in Thailand (Ministry of Labour, 2018).
+As of August 2019, there were 2,877,144 registered migrant workers in Thailand (Ministry of Labour, 2019).
 Women and men migrant workers make a substantial contribution to Thailand’s economic performance.
 According to a study by the ILO and OECD, migrants were responsible for 4.3 - 6.6 per cent of Thailand’s GDP in 2010, while representing 4.7 per cent of the employed population (ILO/OECD, 2017).
 These migrants are predominately employed in low-skilled jobs, including fishing, agriculture, construction, manufacturing, domestic work, and other services.
 Thailand is also a country of origin for migrant workers.
 In 2018, 115,654 Thai nationals departed for work abroad (Department of Employment, 2018).

 For further information please contact:Mrs. Kuanruthai Siripatthanakosol